Special offer

 • Stoppage of recruitment of international talent

 Employers with sponsorship licences risk having these withdrawn if they fail to comply with regulations.
-This revocation would prevent the business from recruiting international talent, potentially impacting its operations significantly.
+Public sources note that sponsorship licence revocation can affect an organisation’s ability to recruit international workers.

 Related: Tips for improving your talent sourcing